 - Wet the paper towel or cotton pad with a few drops of vinegar.

-- Put one penny on the wet pad and cover with the lid.
+- Put one penny on the wet pad and cover it with a lid.
 (The lid keeps the vinegar from drying out.)

 - Put one penny on a dry pad or paper towel.